nylander/GAAS/annotation/CheatSheet/gxf.md

     instance, declaring that submitters should describe
     coding exons with the feature name CDS.

-From those information we can understand that in ~2000 for the drosophila genome project they have use the GFF format with original specification that leaded to the emergence of the GTF format.
+From those information we can understand that in ~2000 for the drosophila genome project they have use the GFF format with particuliar specification that leaded to the emergence of the GTF format.

 In this paper from (The Human Genome Browser at UCSC.
 Genome Res.
 2002 Jun; 12(6): 996–1006. doi:  [10.1101/gr.229102]) they say that the GTF format has been designed specifically for the human genome project.

     Since August 2001, it has become possible for users to upload their own annotations for display in the browser.
 These annotations can be in the standard GFF format (http:// www.sanger.ac.uk/Software/formats/GFF), or in some formats designed specifically for the human genome project including GTF, PSL, and BED.
 The formats are described in detail in the web page http://genome.cse.ucsc.edu/goldenPath/help/ customTrack.html.
 Note that the GFF and GTF files must be tab delimited rather than space delimited.
 Uploaded

-With this last paper it's hard to understand with which project the GTF format is  finally araised.
+With this last paper it's hard to understand from which project the GTF format is finally born.

 ## GTF2 (2003)
 [Here the description from the Washington University in St. Louis](https://web.archive.org/web/20031212200757/http://genes.cse.wustl.edu/GTF2.html).
-Foudn from the Eval publication received the 18 july 2003 mentioning the address http://genes.cse.wustl.edu/GTF2.html that has been archived in the web-archive the 12/12/2003.
-Prior to the publication in BMV Bioinformatics (and after 1 January 2003 because it's the most recent  journal cited in his report) E. Kleiber released a Master project report named "Eval: A Gene Set Comparison System" where it mention and describe the GTF, maybe the first version of the format.
+Found from the Eval publication received the 18 july 2003 mentioning the address http://genes.cse.wustl.edu/GTF2.html that has been archived in the web-archive the 12/12/2003.
+Prior to the publication in BMC Bioinformatics (and after 1 January 2003 because it's the most recent  journal cited in his report) E. Kleiber released a Master project report named "Eval: A Gene Set Comparison System" where he mention and describe the GTF, maybe the first version of the format.

 ## GTF2.2 (2007)
 [Here the description from the Brent Lab (The Washington University in St. Louis) (http://mblab.wustl.edu/GTF22.html)